Office Hours 8:00 a.m – 5:00 p.m. | (308) 385-6282

 | GIS Image Analyst

-My primary duties involve assisting with maintaining databases associated with certifying irrigated acres.
-I also assist with the NRD's Water Bank, which is used to keep track of water reductions so that the reductions may be used to offset new uses in order to maintain the current balance between use and availability.
-Other responsibilities include developing and managing GIS/GPS datasets for other NRD projects and occasional field work when needed.
-I graduated from UNK in 2002 with a BS in Wildlife Biology.
+Luke's primary duties involve maintaining databases associated with certifying irrigated acres and the NRD's Water Bank.
+Luke also develops and manages GIS/GPS datasets for other NRD projects and occasional field work when needed.
 Luke has been employed by the NRD since 2011.